 What was formerly the highest-grossing movie of all time is now the best ride for adults at Disney World.
 Presented as its own chapter in the ongoing saga, this truly immersive ride begins by uploading you into a Na’vi avatar on the planet Pandora.
 Before long, you’re flying 3D-style on the back of a mountain banshee—aka “ikran”—and embarking on an adventure of exhilarating proportion.
 As you soar over land and sea alike, the world around you comes to life with stunning breadth and precision.
 You can even feel the actual wind or mist smacking against your face, which adds an extra touch of realism.
 It’s all completely thrilling and over far too soon.
 Don’t be daunted by the long wait—this one is definitely worth it.

 Over in Disney’s Hollywood Studios is a little place called Galaxy’s Edge, where you can live out all your Star Wars fantasies.
 Nowhere is that more evident than with the new Rise of the Resistance ride, which signs you up for the Resistance and then sends you on a wildly immersive, 18-minute adventure.
 Enter through a secret cave entrance and snake your way into an underground base, where Rey tasks you with meeting an important general.
 Soon, you’re boarding a ship and being (virtually) launched into space, where a First Order Star Destroyer looms.
 Suffice it to say, things don’t go exactly as planned.

 We were among the lucky few to check out this new attraction when it first opened and we fell in love with its dazzling mix of ride systems, live-action characters, and digital landscapes.
-Click here for our in-depth coverage of just this ride.

 3. Millennium Falcon: Smugglers Run